 Adolf Eichmann's Office of Resettlement and then its Office of Jewish Affairs was under Mueller's command.
 I am not sure how extensively Muller was directly.
 Göring, Himmler, and Heydrich seem nore directly involved, but this is a subject we need to investigate.
 Mueller was involved in other war crimes.
 He was involved in planning the fake "Polish" attack on the Gleiwitz radio station which the Germans used to justify the invasion of Polahnd (September 1939).

 He approved the the "Bullet Order uthorizing the shooting of escaped prisoners of warbMarch 1944).
 He also authorized the torture of army officers involved in the July Bomb Plot tomkill Hitler (July 1944).
 For his work investigationg the plot, Hitler awarded him the Knight's Cross to the War Service Cross with Swords (October 1944).
 He was especially active in security and counterespionage operations during the War.
 He created a counterespionage effort that supplied disinformation to the Soviet intelligence services (1942-45).
 Muller disappeared in the last days of the War (May 1945).
 He was never found and brought to justice.
-Some believe that pect of the programme tried to find answers to his mysterious disappearance.
-Some believe that in his his escape bid from Berlin that he was killed by a sniper's bullet.
+Some believe that in an escape bid from Berlin that he was killed by a sniper's bullet.

-Admiral Chuichi Nagumo (1887-1944) at the time the war broke out in Europe, was the respcted head of the Naval War College in Tokyo.
+Admiral Chuichi Nagumo (1887-1944) at the time the war broke out in Europe, was the head of the prestigious Naval War College in Tokyo.
 Before Japan launced the Pearl Harbor attack he was promoted to the rank of vice admiral.
+He is generally considered a competent, but not innovative or creative.
+Some of his colleagues questined his intelligence.
 He was then named the commander of the First Air Fleet, the most prestigious command in the Imperial Navy.
-Yamaoto was concerned about his aggresiveness.
+Yamaoto was concerned about his appointment.
+The two were not close.
+Nagumo had been very critical of the Washingon Naval Accords wich Yamamoto supported.
+Yamanmoto would have liked a different commander, but after locking horns with the Naval High Command in Tokyo was not able to prevent Nagumo's appountment.
 The appointment, however, was a matter of seniority.
-Nagumo thus commabnded the all important First Air Fleet at the two most important points of the Pacific War.
+Nagumo thus commanded the all important First Air Fleet at the two most important points of the Pacific War.
 And both command proved controversial.
 The stunning success of the Pearl Harbor attack made him a national hero (December 1841).
-His decesion to cancel the third strike wave, howver, meant thast Pearl was left a potent forward naval base with its fleet battered, but the base faciities lsrgely in tact.
-The tuurning pointvof the Pacific War was Midway sic months later (June 1942).
-Nagumo's decession not to immeditely order a strike when he learned of the oresence of American ships has also been criticized.
-He had aargely non-existent command on Sipan when the United States invaded (June 1944).
+His decesion to cancel the third strike wave, howver, meant that Pearl was left a potent forward naval base with its fleet battered, but the base faciities largely in tact.
+Yamamoto personally criticized him.
+The tuurning point of the Pacific War was Midway 6 months later (June 1942).
+Nagumo's decession not to immeditely order a strike when he learned of the presence of American ships has also been criticized.
+Mny militry historians blame the debacle on Yamanoto's flawed plan.
+He was given a largely non-existent naval command on Saipan when the United States invaded (June 1944).
 He radioed Tokyo, "Hell is upon us."

 President Roosevelt appointed Admiral Nimitz to command the Pacific fleet after the disaster at Pearl Harbor (December 1941).
 Many military historians rank him as the greatest naval commander of the 20th century.
 And of all the Five Star American commanders in World War II, only Nimitz achieved victories against superior enemy forces.
 His victory at Midway (June 1942) stopped the Japanese advances in the Pacifuc War before American shipyards had provided him with a massive carrier force.
 The Pacific Fleet then slugged it out with the Japanese in the Sollmons.
 The Japanese than withdrew the Imperoal Fleet to rear areas (December 1942).
 It was Nimitz who oversaw the assembling of forces, the selection of commanders, and conceived the strategy that would lead the drive across the Pacific to the Japanese Homne Islands.
 This drive was made possible when the new Essex Carriers and air groups with the new Grumman F6F Hellcat began to reach the Fleet, making the United States the dominant naval force in the Pacific and allowing Nimitz to begin the new campaign in the Central Pacific.
 Unlike MacArthur and Halsey, he was not a flamboyant commander, but cool and deliberate amd more likely to make sure his subordinates got credit for their achievements.
 He also had aeen appreciation for the Japanese mind set and capabilities.
 One historian recounts, "Admiral Ruchmond Kelly Turner sent aessage to Nimitz, 'I may be crazybut it looks like the Jaops have quit the war in this sectiin.'
 Nimitz replied, 'Delete all after "crazy"' Aot mpre Pacific war was to come."
 [Harris]